 It seems people are starting a food business almost every day.
-From jams and jellies, to prepared foods, and salad dressings – there’s tons out there.
+From jams and jellies, to prepared foods, salad dressings and of course food trucks.
+There’s a lot of options out there, but the reality is many of them won’t survive the first five years in business.

 Some of them fail because they made critical mistakes in the very beginning.
-Here’s a list of five things you may want to watch out for if you’re thinking of starting a food business.
+Here’s a list of eight things to watch out for if you’re thinking of starting a food business of any kind.
+These are some of the most common mistakes I’ve seen over the years.

 1. Not testing your concept on a smaller scale

 I’ve been talking with many start-up food entrepreneurs who are adamant about going big right out the gate.
 Don’t.
 Test your concept.
 Start with friends and family, move to a farmer’s market, and then start getting your product in retailers around town.
-By starting small, you’re able to prove your concept through test-marketing and not waste your precious cash.
+Instead of starting with a full-scale restaurant, you could start building a brand with a small concession trailer or pop-up to prove there’s demand.
+By starting small, you’re able to prove your concept through test-marketing and not waste your precious cash or time.

 2. Producing without a license or permit